ox/resume/readme.md

 + Worked on admin tools and patched vulnerabilities in user-facing services.

 #### Codecademy (March 2012 - August 2012)
 Contractor and Intern, frontend and backend.
-Designed and implemented a service to allow asynchronous message passing from a Rails app or Sidekiq process to the client via websockets for thousands of concurrent users.
+I designed and implemented an messaging service alongside a Rails app to enable rudimentary user notifications.
+This sped up the critical path to rendering the next lesson, and maintained the ability to give the user feedback on their progress.
 I also added feedback functionality to various parts of the site and even created a few courses to show off jQuery functionality.

 #### HackerSchool, Batch[0] Summer 2011
 I was part of the first batch of HackerSchool students.
 I dove into the depths of Ruby and created quite a few small projects and experiments, mainly around tracking programmer productivity.
-I also experimented with Clojure and tweaked some forked Lisp interpreters to experiment adding functionality to a standard library.
+I also experimented with Clojure and played with a forked Lisp interpreter to experiment adding functionality to a standard library.

 ## EDUCATION